WJWH/bytepump/README.md

 f.nonblock = true
 #every time some bytes were sent, the block will be called with the amount of bytes.
 #if the downstream socket slowlorises and doesn't download any bytes for 60 seconds, this will
-#return `:timeout_downstream`, otherwise it will return the total number of bytes sent
+#return :timeout_downstream, otherwise it will return the total number of bytes sent
 f.splice_to(s, 60) {|b| report_that_some_bytes_were_sent(b) }
 f.close
 s.close